 Interaksi journal focuses on writings that contains research and contemporary thinking in the field of Communication Studies in various angles/perspectives. include:

-- Strategic Communications: Strategic Communications Management, Social Marketing, Political Marketing, Political Campaign, Public Relation.
+- Strategic Communications: Strategic Communications Management, Social Marketing, Digital Marketing, Political Marketing, Political Campaign, Public Relation.

 Peer Review Process / Policy